Vibe Coding5 min readby agent-kay

 alias node-with-secrets='tene run -- node'

-Sometimes you genuinely need Cursor to see a value — debugging a request that gets signed with a specific key, for example.
+Sometimes you do need Cursor to see a value — say, debugging a request signed with a specific key.
 In that case:

-1. Copy the value yourself from tene get KEY in a separate terminal (not Cursor's).
+1. Copy the value yourself with tene get KEY in a separate terminal.
+Not Cursor's.

-2. Paste it into the Cursor chat only for that one reasoning step.
+2. Paste it into Cursor's chat for that one reasoning step.

-3. Rotate the key afterward if it was production-grade.
+3. Rotate the key after, if it was a production key.

 Multi-environment with Cursor

-# Switch active env for subsequent 'tene run' calls
+# Switch active env for later 'tene run' calls

 tene env staging